Discrimination of metric theories: A brief review of the PPN formalism, the coupling of quantum systems to gravity, and the discrimination of quantum states.

 \subsubsection{Minimum-error discrimination}

 The purpose of ME discrimination is to minimize the average probability of misidentifying the state of a quantum system \cite{barnett2009quantum,holevo,yuen}.
 This strategy involves finding the optimal Positive Operator-Valued Measure (POVM) $\{\Pi_i\}$ that minimizes the average probability of misidentifying the state \cite{qiu2008minimumerror}.
 If the measurement returns the result $i$, then we assume that the state prior to the measurement was $\rho_i$.
 The probability of this event is given by Born's rule $P(i|\rho_i)=Tr(\rho_i\Pi_i)$.
-The average probability of error is thus $P_e(\{\Pi_i\})=1-\sum_i\eta_iTr(\rho_i\Pi_i)$.
+An error, that is, a misidentification, occurs with probability $P(j|\rho_i)=Tr(\rho_j\Pi_i)$ when the state $\rho_i$ is identified as the state $\rho_j$ with $i\neq j.$ The average probability of error is thus $P_e(\{\Pi_i\})=1-\sum_i\eta_iTr(\rho_i\Pi_i)$.
 This is optimized on the set of POVMs to obtain the minimal average probability of error, that is,

 The measurement that reaches minimum is known as the Helstrom measurement \cite{helstrom}, and the corresponding minimum average error probability is called the Helstrom bound \cite{barnett2009quantum}.